TimothyByrd/ChaosHelper/README.md

 Make a select rectangle over the grid part of the tab, and determine the X,Y,Height,Width of the selection.
 You can test the values by typing 't' in the ChaosHelper console to execute the test pattern command.

+__`recipeTabVerticalOffset`__ sets a number of pixels to vertically offset the rectangle for the chaos recipe tab.
+This is to allow for the recipe tab being in a folder.
+It is in addition to the value of `stashPageVerticalOffset`.
+Generally, set this to zero if your chaos recipe tab is not in a folder or 44 if it is - though this may vary depending on your screen resolution.

 __`filter`__ ("ChaosHelper") is the name of the .filter file to create/update - just don't make it the same as `sourceFilter`.
 See "About the generated filter" for more info.